Last Updated: Year 20 Day 54

 raw materials, then the pile can be instead located inside a NPC-owned

-- It cannot be under construction.
+- The entity cannot be under construction.

-- It cannot be protected.
+- The entity cannot be protected.

 If the above conditions are met, you may sell your product by marking it